MohssineX/pygeoterm/README.md

 --help
 ```

-At the end of each session, type `reset` to restart or `exit` to quit the program.
+At the end of each session, type `r` to restart or `q` to quit the program.

 ---